Frequently Asked Questions

 • Environmental influences on brain health

-• Sessions typically include a short lesson, interactive discussions, collaborative activities, and opportunities for students to ask questions about neuroscience and healthcare careers.
+• All programming for 2026 has been paused, pending institutional review.
+Sessions typically include a short lesson, interactive discussions, collaborative activities, and opportunities for students to ask questions about neuroscience and healthcare careers.

-• Yes.
-Students may participate in collaborative projects or presentations that allow them to apply what they have learned and explore neuroscience topics of interest.
+• All programming for 2026 has been paused, pending institutional review.
+Yes.
+Students participate in collaborative projects or presentations that allow them to apply what they have learned and explore neuroscience topics of interest.

 PARTNERSHIP AND SCHOOLS

-• NeuroPioneers actively collaborates with schools, community organizations, and educational programs to expand access to neuroscience education.
+• All programming and partnership coordination for 2026 has been paused.
+NeuroPioneers actively collaborates with schools, community organizations, and educational programs to expand access to neuroscience education.